Barbour-Condini/top_trumps_pokemon/README.md

  {"APP.SECRET_KEY": "ADD_KEY_HERE"}
 ```

 6. Paste your secret key from step 4 to replace `"ADD_KEY_HERE"`.
-The key will need double quote marks round it, so that JSON recognises it as a string.
+The key will need double quote marks round it.